Climate Stories

 Internal structure of a larger thermal power plant with metal pieces and a bright sky

-• Mangroves as a solution to the climate crisis
+• Mangroves as a solution to climate change

 January 04, 2022

-Mangroves, with their incredible ability to capture and store carbon, can be a solution to the climate crisis.
+Mangroves, with their incredible ability to capture and store carbon, can be a solution to climate change.

 A mangrove forest with aerial roots emerging from the water